Ross65536/adc-middleware/README.md

     MIDDLEWARE_UMA_CLIENT_SECRET=<the client secret from previous step> docker-compose --file docker-compose.example.yml up middleware
     ```

     You can now make requests to `http://localhost:8080/airr/v1/`.
-Try with `http://localhost:8080/airr/v1/info`.
+Try with `http://localhost:8080/airr/v1/info` to see if there is a connection to the backend.
+On middleware boot the server automatically connects to keycloak.

 4. Synchronize middleware cache: